Agile-and-Adaptive-Robotics/Robot-Control/RTSpikingCPG/README.md

 - Readline.py, contained in this folder.
 Readline.py is a workaround for the sluggish behavior of the pySerial serial.readline() command.

-- Py_Ard_Pipeline_Mult_Muscles.ino, a Teensy-specific Arduino code that acts as the other half of the data pipeline.
+- Py_Ard_Pipeline_Mult_Muscles.ino, contained in this folder.
+Py_Ard_Pipeline_Mult_Muscles.ino is a Teensy-specific Arduino code that acts as the other half of the data pipeline.
 The Teensy implements pulse-based control of two outputs.